At a glance

 Treatment: Stone dissolving diets or medications, surgical removal of stones and increase water consumption.

-Also known as nephroliths, kidney stones are rock-like formations which accumulate in the kidneys.
+Also known as nephroliths, kidney stones are rock-like formations that accumulate in the kidneys.
 There are different types of kidney stone and can be made up of struvite, calcium oxalate, urate, bile pigment and calcium phosphate.
 The most common type of kidney stone is calcium oxalate.

-The kidneys are two bean-shaped organs located near the spine in the abdomen which are made up of tiny filtering units called nephrons.
+The kidneys are two bean-shaped organs located near the spine in the abdomen which is made up of tiny filtering units called nephrons.
 Kidneys filter the blood to remove waste products, these are excreted out of the body via the urine.

 There are several causes of kidney stones including dietary factors, urine retention (holding on too long to urinate), recurring urinary tract infections, certain medications, and genetics.